Roles for the service¶

 Perform open source development on technologies that are in use by the hubs

 This is an experimental role and the details may change!

 The Support Steward is tasked with keeping track of ongoing support requests to

 They do not necessarily complete the request themselves, and should work with other engineers to ensure they are resolved.

-The Support Steward rotates throughout the engineering team on a regular basis, in order to ensure that all team members share the load of supporting our communities.
+The Support Steward rotates throughout the engineering team each sprint, in order to ensure that all team members share the load of supporting our communities.

 Check the communication channels for support that we are using

 Communicate with community representatives throughout the support process